mihaimaruseac/dotfiles/SECURITY.md

 # Security Policy

-Although this project is just stashing away dotfiles, if there are security issues, please notify me by opening a new issue.
+Although this project is just stashing away dotfiles.

+If there are security issues, please notify me by opening a new issue.